exercism/go/exercises/practice/binary-search/.approaches/loop-with-switch/content.md

 - If the value being searched for is less than the element at the index of the middle value, then `right` is set to the middle value so that the next iteration will look at lower numbers.

-- Otherwise, the value being searched for must be greater than the element at the index of the middle value, so `left` is set to the middle value plus one so that the next iteration will look for higher numbers.
+- Otherwise, the value being searched is greater than the element at the index of the middle value, so `left` is set to the middle value plus one so that the next iteration will look for higher numbers.

 If `left` and `right` are changed during the iterations so that they equal other, then the value being searched for is not in the slice of `int`s.